Vipul-hub01/Retail-Analysis-Dashboard/README.md

 📌 Note

-The original Power BI file and dataset are not included in this repository because of GitHub’s file size limitations.
+The original Power BI file (.pbix) and the dataset cannot be uploaded due to GitHub size limits.